ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: invalid value defer onload with The Business News theme  #4465
 * Fixed: Text links are not working in mobile #4462
 * Fixed: PHP Notice Undefined variable thumb_alt #4460

-= 1.0.49 (11th May 2020) =
-* Fixed: Background color of the row is not working in the AMP Page Builder #4398

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)